Board of Directors

 Duty of loyalty is acting with undivided loyalty in the best interests of the organization and not seeking to benefit personally from the business activities of the Ms. Wheelchair Tennessee organization.
 Duty of care is acting reasonably (as a prudent person in similar circumstances would), being familiar with Ms. Wheelchair Tennessee activities and financial conditions, participating regularly in board meetings.
 Board members help solicit sponsors, recruit contestants, and plan the yearly pageant.

-If you are interested in being a board member, please contact us or fill out and return the Board Member Application and Contract.
+If you are interested in becoming a board member, please contact us or fill out and return the Board Member Application and Contract.

 Samantha Moreno is the current State Coordinator for the Ms. Wheelchair Tennessee organization.
 She was crowned Ms. Wheelchair Oklahoma in 2010 and was honored to represent her State at the national pageant in Grand Rapids, Michigan.
 When Samantha relocated to Tennessee, she was asked to revive the Ms. Wheelchair program here.
-She has since received her Masters of Rehabilitation Counseling from the University of Tennessee in Knoxville and is a Certified Rehabilitation Counselor.
-She is the Director of Volunteer and Employment Services for McGrath Solutions, Inc., a Peer Mentor and assists on Special Projects with the disAbility Resource Center, a Peer2Peer Trainer with the Memphis Center for Independent Living, and the Director of Volunteer and Employment Services for McGrath Solutions, Inc.
+She has since received her Master of Science in Rehabilitation Counseling from the University of Tennessee in Knoxville and is a Certified Rehabilitation Counselor.
+She is the Director of Volunteer and Employment Services for McGrath Solutions, Inc., a Peer Mentor and assists on Special Projects with the disAbility Resource Center, a Peer2Peer Trainer with the Memphis Center for Independent Living, and is a member of the National Rehabilitation Association and the Tennessee State Rehabilitation Council.